 Emerging from my interests in youth multimodal composing, my research continues to be informed by the haptic practices of youth writing in digital environments.
 Leveraging audio as the mode of primacy, #hearmyhome, is a collaborative qualitative research study that interrogates how K-12 youth write community through and with sound.
 Awarded an NCTE Conference on English Education Research Initiative grant, #hearmyhome examines teacher and youth produced soundscapes to inquire how hearing difference and listening to community re-educates the senses.
 Ultimately working to connect youth writers around the world, one of #hearmyhome’s larger goals is to develop curricular materials for humanities teachers interested in working with sonic composing.
 Developing materials that hear, recognize, and sustain community, #hearmyhome asks educators to attune to the frequencies and rhythms of culture as we architect, design, and teach towards more equitable landscapes for learning.

-As an invited international research partner to the University of Sheffield's MakEY Project (an EU H2020 Research and Innovation Staff Exchange [RISE] program facilitated by Dr. Jackie Marsh), Making Civics, Civic MakEY examines how 'makerspace' tools and constructivist pedagogies encourage participatory politics and civic action in young learners.
-Some of the questions we're exploring are: How do early learners use making as a means to 'construct' civic engagement, practice participation, and take informed action?
-What does taking a project-based approach to 'making,' with a specific focus on learning in the social studies, teach us about early childhood civic education?
-Working alongside of teachers in Michigan and Massachusetts, Making Civics, Civic MakEY examines the affordances of making through educational technology and project based learning.
+As an invited international research partner to the University of Sheffield's MakEY Project (an EU H2020 Research and Innovation Staff Exchange [RISE] program facilitated by Dr. Jackie Marsh), Civic MakEY examines how 'makerspace' tools and constructivist pedagogies encourage participatory politics and civic action in young learners.
+Graciously supported by the Boston College - Academic Technology Innovation Grant and the Boston College - Research Incentive Grant, some of the questions we are exploring are: How do early learners use making as a means to 'construct' civic engagement, practice participation, and take informed action?
+What does taking a project-based approach to 'making,' with a specific focus on learning in the social studies, teach us about childhood civic action, participation, and deliberation?
+Working alongside of teachers in Michigan and Massachusetts, Civic MakEY examines the affordances of making through educational technology and project based learning.

 REMIX/RETEACH: TAKING A PRACTITIONER-INQUIRY STANCE TO EXPLORE HOW STUDENTS REMEDIATE LEARNING WITH AND THROUGH EDUCATIONAL TECHNOLOGIES

 Motivated by my own experiences as a classroom teacher and teacher educator, a secondary strand of my research is guided by practitioner-inquiry.
-Through taking an inquiry as stance position, I have investigated how in-service teachers and students remix/remediate content area literacy with technology and how prospective teachers navigate issues of difference through the act of sonic cartography and 'sounding out' difference.
+Through taking an inquiry as stance position, I have investigated how in-service teachers and students remix/remediate content area literacy with technology, how makerspace technologies mediate new understandings of arts-integration in Elementary school, and how prospective teachers navigate issues of difference through the act of sonic cartography and 'sounding out' difference.
 Teacher research, for me, is guided by the meta-theoretical stance and ethical imperative of responding to the democratic project of schooling and humanizing education research.